JasperGame/zepeto-modules/docs/HowToContribute.md

 - Feature suggestions
 - Add module

+You have never contributed to [open source](https://opensource.guide/how-to-contribute/) project before and done know how to fork and clone a repo?
+Check this [helpful article](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) from github.

 ## Report a bug
-Please let me know if you find any bugs or problems in the project!
+Please let us know if you find any bugs or problems in the project!
 You can report bugs by filing an issue in our GitHub repository.
 When reporting a bug, please provide as much information as possible.

 - Clear description of the bug
 - Steps to reproduce the bug